tw4l/brunnhilde/README.md

 ### Installation

-Brunnhilde and all of its dependencies are already installed in Bitcurator version 1.7.106+.
-In versions 1.8.0+, a terminal launcher for Brunnhilde is included in the "Forensics and Reporting" folder on the Bitcurator desktop.
+Brunnhilde and all of its dependencies are already installed in BitCurator version 1.7.106+.
+In versions 1.8.0+, a terminal launcher for Brunnhilde is included in the "Forensics and Reporting" folder on the BitCurator desktop.

 Brunnhilde minimally requires that Python 2 or 3 and Siegfried are installed on your system.
 For more information, see "Dependencies" below.